sawantbandita/airflow/providers/google/docs/operators/cloud/bigtable.rst

 If the table with given ID exists in the Cloud Bigtable instance, the operator compares the Column Families.
-If the Column Families are identical, operator succeeds.
+If the Column Families are identical, the operator succeeds.
 Otherwise, the operator fails with the appropriate error message.